Tahdhib al-Athar

 Tahdhīb al-Āthār (تهذيب الآثار) is a collection of hadith by Muhammad ibn Jarir al-Tabari.
 Al-Kattani described it as one of al-Tabari's amazing works, although, he did not complete it.

 Description

 Al-Tabari compiled this work as inclusive of hadith, an examination of their authenticity, and the explanation of each.
 He arranged his work according to the companion narrating it, beginning with Abu Bakr al-Siddiq.
-He completed the hadith of the ten companions promised paradise, Ahl al-Bayt and their clients, as well as a large segment of `Abd Allah ibn `Abbas's hadith.
+He completed the hadith of the ten companions promised paradise, Ahl al-Bayt and their clients, as well as a large segment of ʿAbd Allāh ibn ʿAbbās's hadith.

 Al-Tabari gathered those hadith he determined to be authentic from each of these companions and discussed the various routes of their individual hadith and any hidden defects.
 He then discussed the understanding of each hadith, the differing opinions of the scholars and their rationale, and the definitions of any unusual terminology.
 He died in 922 before completing it.

 Al-Kattani praised Tahdhib as being from the author's amazing works.

+Published Editions

+The book has been published by many times by different publishes: